jsziems/books-client/README.md

 # Developer Digest

 ## Deployed Project:
-This app can be found on heroku at ????????
+This app can be found on heroku at <a href="https://jz-dev-digest-client.herokuapp.com/">https://jz-dev-digest-client.herokuapp.com/</a>

 ## About Developer Digest
 This is the client for a full CRUD  implementation (server's repository <a href="https://github.com/jsziems/books-server">here</a>).
 The application allows developers to track materials they want to read, watch or listen to.
 It also allows them to rate the material and provide a summary for future reference.